 Since language, both written and spoken, is the main vehicle for learning across the whole curriculum, we aim to give children the confidence to express themselves clearly and competently.
 We not only encourage the children to put forward their own ideas but also to listen to and to have respect for the views of others.
 Role play and drama, which extend and enrich vocabulary in all subject areas, are used to provide active learning experiences for the children to develop empathy and to further their understanding.

-For more information on how we teach writing please talk to your child's class teacher or Mrs Goodby our English Leader.
+For more information on how we teach writing please talk to your child's class teacher.